 The County of Plymouth, Massachusetts (the "County"), was established in 1685.
 The County is a body of politic and corporate organized under Section 1 of Chapter 34 of the General Laws of Massachusetts (MGL).
 The County operates pursuant to MGL, under a County Commissioner form of government.
-An Advisory Board consisting of officials in member communities performs the legislative function.
+An Advisory Board consisting of officials from each member community performs the legislative function.
 The County has no charter or other founding documents.